suriarasai/ARTS-REBU/readme.md

 - A traffic-aware, optimized route is rendered from the origin to destination locations.
 This API also returns the trip duration/distance
 - Fare calculation for each taxi type

-3. **Matching**: Waiting for a nearby driver to accept the booking request
+3. **Matching**: Waiting for a nearby driver to accept the booking request. <span style="color: red">For demonstration purposes, it is possible to bypass the matching process by clicking on the magnifying glass icon</span>
 4. **Live trip**: Step-by-step:

 - Driver approves the trip and is dispatched.
 Driver, taxi, and ETA information are sent to the customer